 If parties are not satisfied with the office's response, they may file a further grievance with the chief judge for the circuit court, again using either the grievance form or writing a letter that is identified as being a grievance.

 See the Trial Court Directory for the proper chief judge address or the list of friend of the court offices for the address of your local friend of the court office.

 If you want information about your friend of the court case, the quickest and easiest way for you to get this information is to call your friend of the court office and use the interactive voice response (IVR) system.

 Written Comments to Chief Judge

 Issues relating to friend of the court operations can be made through written comments to the chief judge of the court in response to the annual review of the friend of the court.
 Each year, chief judges are required to conduct a review of the friend of the court, normally in June.
 Any comments received are included in the summary of the review and the report is filed in July.

 Grievance to Citizen Advisory Committee

-Comments on friend of the court operations can be made through a local citizen advisory committee.
-Each county's board of commissioners or executive is to appoint a citizen advisory committee for the friend of the court office.
-That committee is advisory only, but among its duties is a requirement to advise the chief judge and the county board of commissioners about the friend of the court's duties and performance and the community's needs relating to the office's services.
-A citizen advisory committee can only respond to grievances related to a business operations issue of the friend of the court office.
-Contact your county commissioner or a representative of the board of commissioners for information about your county's citizen advisory committee.
+Comments on friend of the court operations can be made through a local citizen advisory committee, if the county elected to appoint one.
+If appointed, the committee may advise the chief judge and the county board of commissioners about the friend of the court's duties and performance and the community's needs relating to the office's services.
+A citizen advisory committee, if appointed, can answer grievances related to a business operations issue of the friend of the court office.
+Contact a representative of the board of commissioners or the local friend of the court office for information about the existence and operation of your county's citizen advisory committee.